leobeal/api_demo/README.md

 # Online example

-A working version of this demo can be found in [https://leobeal.com](https://leobeal.com)
+The docs for a working version of this demo can be found [here](https://leobeal.com/api/docs).
+Products can be seen [here](https://leobeal.com/api/products)

 ## Using Postman